bitmakerlabs/wdi-october-2017/08-programming-fundamentals-collections-and-iteration/build-files/markdown/LESSON.md

 my_hash.values
 ```

+---

+for: alexa readme slides

+layout: true

 # Hashes vs. Arrays

+---

+for: alexa readme slides

 ## When to choose one or the other?

+--

 ## Array Use Case

 Arrays are used when you have like objects.

+--

 ## Hash Use Case

 Hashes are used when you have values you want to associate to the same object.

+--

 Both are used extensively with each other.
 You've already been exposed to these data structures in week 1: HTML and CSS.

+---

+for: alexa readme slides

 For example, let's say we had this html document:

+---

+for: alexa readme slides

+layout: false

 ```html
 <html>